Steve-O-Murphy/Portfolio/README.md

 ## Languages and IDEs
 - C#
+- cURL
 - Eclipse
 - IntelliJ
 - Java
 - Google Apps Script
 - PyCharm
 - Python
-- cURL

-## Sample Code

-All cURL and Python samples in the [Origin Storage API](/samples/Storage_API_Reference_Guide.pdf)

 ## Sample Applications

-I developed these sample applications:
 - A JQuery UI application that uploads a file to Edgio's Storage Platform
-- A PHP application that demonstrates
+- A Python application that demonstrates the Log Delivery Service API

 ## Automation Tools

 - JQuery UI applications that create tables in:
   - Readme.io format.
   - SiriusXM's proprietary JSON format.
 - A MadCap Flare plugin that converts selected text to all upper, all  lower, and title case.
 - A C#/Jira REST API Application that creates HTML release notes files in Edgio's standard format.
 Files can be easily added to a MadCap Flare project.

+## Sample Code

+All cURL and Python samples in the [Origin Storage API](/samples/Storage_API_Reference_Guide.pdf)

+## Key Accomplishments

+- Authored and maintained style guides and processes
+- Improved documentation access and structure
+- Created automation tools

 ## Education